jenkinsci/mabl-integration-plugin/README.md

     (one of environmentId or applicationId is required)
 -   restApiKeyName: The name of the API key secret of the desired deployment workspace - Required

+*Note* that if you want to select specific plan labels, then use the `labels: ['label1','label2',...,'labeln'].toSet()` syntax in your pipeline step.
+The Generate Pipeline Script page in Jenkins does not append `toSet()`.

 **Pipeline Step Setup**